Domain hack: International examples

 The third-level domains del.icio.us, cr.yp.to and e.xplo.it make use of the SLDs icio.us, yp.to and xplo.it from the ccTLDs .us (United States), .to (Tonga) and .it (Italy) to spell "delicious", "crypto" and "exploit" respectively.

-In some cases, an entire ccTLD has been re-purposed in its international marketing, such as .am (Armenia), .fm (Federated States of Micronesia), .cd (Democratic Republic of the Congo), .dj (Djibouti), and .tv (Tuvalu) for sites delivering various forms of audiovisual content.
+In some cases, an entire ccTLD has been re-purposed in its international marketing, such as .ai (Anguilla), .am (Armenia), .fm (Federated States of Micronesia), .cd (Democratic Republic of the Congo), .dj (Djibouti), and .tv (Tuvalu) for sites delivering various forms of audiovisual content.

+Some feline-related websites, such as nyan.cat have used the .cat domain, which is meant for the Catalan linguistical community.

-Libya's ccTLD (.ly) has been used for English words that end with suffix "ly", such as sil.ly.
+Libya's ccTLD (.ly) has been used for English words that end with suffix "ly", such as sil.ly or former musical.ly.
 Popular URL shortening services bit.ly, brief.ly, name.ly and ow.ly use this hack.
 In 2010, the Libyan registry suspended vb.ly, an adult oriented .ly link shortener.

+After a legal fight to allow so, the Moldovan ccTLD (.md) has been used by doctors and medical companies due to its resemblance to the abbreviation MD, used by those holding a Doctor of Medicine degree.
+It has also been used by websites relating to the Markdown markup language (such as Obsidian, obsidian.md) which uses .md as its file extension.